 Honsha is a premier Lean Consulting group that has built a strong reputation by transforming companies using the TPS/Lean philosophy learned at Toyota.
 Based in Carlsbad, CA (USA) and with offices in São Paulo (Brazil) and Tokyo (Japan), Honsha serves companies of all sizes and types, from small and midsize companies to Fortune 500 and major multinational corporations around the world.

-For almost two decades, Honsha has been implementing TPS/Lean all over the world in a variety of industries: Automotive, Food, Pharmaceutical, Manufacturing, Healthcare, Banking, Insurance, Government, and others.
+For almost two decades, Honsha has been implementing TPS/Lean around the world in a variety of industries: Automotive, Food, Pharmaceutical, Manufacturing, Healthcare, Banking, Insurance, Government, and others.
 We focus on the purpose of TPS/Lean and the principles of Continuous Improvement and Respect before we look for ways to implement tools.
 This has allowed us to develop a strong and loyal customer base because this is the basis for our customers to become self-reliant.

 Why we are called “Honsha”